raghul1998/pdpstocks/README.txt

 7. Once the user enters the stock proportios, the input is validated and a private method rebalanceFinal is called to complete the balancing process.

-OTHER CHANGES AND BUG FIXES
+OTHER CHANGES AND BUG FIXES RELATED TO THIS FEATURE
 1. In the DisplayResults.java, in the existing the view composition function, there was a bug where the number of shares and the total value displayed was not giving right values all the time.
 2. The sellPortfolio() method in PortfolioImpl.java file has been modified to take in number of stocks to be sold as double